KonstancjaMG/SMS/README.md

 - [ ] - Edit notes.

 - [ ] - Adjustements for different viewports.
-Optional:
-- [ ] - Creation of mobile version of the application.

 ## Features - Navbar
 * Responsive Navigation Bar